Breast cancer is cancer that forms in the cells of the breasts.

 A breast cancer diagnosis can be overwhelming.
 And just when you're trying to cope with the shock and the fears about your future, you're asked to make important decisions about your treatment.

-Every woman finds her own way of coping with a breast cancer diagnosis.
+Every person finds his or her own way of coping with a cancer diagnosis.
 Until you find what works for you, it might help to:

 Breast cancer risk reduction for women with an average risk